starkinfra/sdk-java/README.md

 ### Query IssuingInvoice logs

-Logs are pretty important to understand the life cycle of an invoice.
+Logs are pretty important to understand the life cycles of an invoice.

 ```java
 import com.starkinfra.*;